keymusicman/Blueprint-Compose-Preview/README.md

 Hey!

-As the world is becoming more and more AI driven, I thought it would be nice to add some background on the roots of this project.
+Thought it would be nice to add some quick background on the roots of this little project.

-I started the idea a couple years ago, way before AI was good enough to find its way into my daily dev work, and it was great! without any help from the robot I managed to get the blueprint preview overlay measuring and looking exactly as it does now 😎
+I started the idea a couple years ago, and wrote all of the blueprint measurement and rendering logic by hand before LLM agents became part of my daily dev work.

-It was never released back then partly because I didn't have time, but mainly because of practicality.
-What I originally built required you had to wrap every individual component in your composable with a `BlueprintItem { }`, which the grid then used to take its measurement.
+Originally it worked by the user / dev wrapping every component with a `BlueprintItem {}`, which allowed the grid to easily find and render it.
+This worked and it looked great!
+But I knew the extra dev friction would make it annoying to use.
+I also knew the tree parsing logic to make it passive would take a while to perfect, and to be honest it sounded boring, so I parked it.

-With the help of AI the project has become far more usefull and frictionless - the blueprint is now completely passive, so with just a one line wrapper around your component you get a fully measured blueprint in Android Studio which you can compare with designs at a glance.
+Recently with the help of Gemini I revived the project, enabling me to very quickly add the dense tree parsing logic to make the blueprint a completely passive one-liner.

 So while the majority of the project was hand made, this final push has been massively boosted by AI, and completed in just a couple of days 🚀

-Hope you enjoy! the rest of this readme was written by AI haha
+Hope you find it useful! (the rest of this readme was written by AI haha)

 \- Gus